Pets are welcome in Switzerland but there are strict regulations for bringing pets into the country, especially regarding health and transportation.

-Generally, dogs are allowed on Swiss trains, although the conductor can require that your pet travel in the baggage car if it barks or snarls at the other passengers.
-You will need a half-fare second-class ticket for your dog, regardless of whether you are travelling first or second-class.
+Generally, dogs can travel on Swiss trains, although the conductor can ask that your pet travels in the baggage car if it barks or snarls at the other passengers.
+You will need a half-fare second-class ticket for your dog, regardless of whether you are traveling first or second-class.

 Smaller shops are dog friendly, with the conspicuous exception of food stores.
-There are usually tie-ups outside and you can also see a water bowl for dogs outside a butcher shop or grocery store.
+There are usually tie-ups outside.
+You’ll also often see water bowls for dogs outside a grocery store.

-In public places you must keep your dog on a leash.
-You are also required to clean up after your dog.
-Therefore carry plastic bags with you, or use the disposal facilities in many public parks.
+In public places, keep your dog on a leash.
+You must also clean up after your dog.
+Carry plastic bags with you, or use the disposal facilities in many public parks.

 Dog license fee in Switzerland